 In that time you can make a bunch more lattes, for yourself and the rest of the family.
 I also have a bunch of recipe that use about half a can of pumpkin.

-Check out my recipes for blueberry pumpkin bread, pumpkin date cookies, pumpkin chocolate chip muffins or pumpkin oatmeal chocolate chip cookies for recipes that use up canned pumpkin.
+Check out these recipes for blueberry pumpkin bread, pumpkin chocolate chip muffins or pumpkin oatmeal chocolate chip cookies for recipes that use up canned pumpkin.

 Find More Pumpkin Spice Recipes